aztfmod/rovergo/docs/user-guide.md

 # Running Rover v2

+Rover has two main modes of operation, which applies across all actions, these modes are "ad-hoc mode" and "multi-level mode", the switches you supply `--config-dir` and `--config-file` determine which mode is used.

 In these examples we assume to have a copy of the CAF landingzones in `./landingzones` and our configuration directory at `./caf-config/` there will be sub-directories under there for our various levels

 ## Running in "Ad-hoc mode" (single level)